cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 ### What is the OSI Model?

-OSI stands for “Open Systems Interconnection”; it is a seven-layer model that describes all parts of the network stack (though sometimes I’ve heard the user referred to as “layer 8”).
+OSI stands for "Open Systems Interconnection"; it is a seven-layer model that describes all parts of the network stack (though sometimes I've heard the user referred to as "layer 8").
 The idea is that segmenting responsibilities by layer allows for more uniform network and device behavior.

 * Layer 7: Application (highest)
 * Layer 6: Presentation